STEMinds/STEMinds-Docs/docs/kits/eduponics_mini/advance_usage/water_level_based_water_pumping.md

 ---
-title: STEMinds - Water level and pump
+title: Water level and pump
 description: Combining both functionalities - the pump and the the liquid sensor to determine whenever there is water or not then decide if we should allow or prevent water pumping.
 ---